coralogix/coralogix-aws-serverless/src/kinesis/README.md

 * **LayerARN** - This is the ARN of the Coralogix SecurityLayer.
 Copy from the ``SSM`` serverless application the ARN that was installed on the AWS account.

-Do not change the `FunctionMemorySize`, `FunctionTimeout` and `NewlinePattern` parameters.
-The application should be installed in the same AWS region as the **Kinesis** stream.

 ## License

 This project is licensed under the Apache-2.0 License.